Stellar Wind Confinement of Evaporating Exoplanet Atmospheres and its Signatures in 1083 nm Observations: Summary Conclusion

 \end{enumerate}

 The need to characterize stellar spectra as far from transit as possible may complicate planning for transit observations.
-However, the potential payoff is that measuring the absolute depth of excess absorption and the detailed shape of the light curve, including any excess absorption before and after optical transit, provides information about both the planetary wind and the stellar wind environment surrounding an evaporating planet.
+However, the potential payoff is that measuring the absolute depth of excess absorption and the detailed shape of the light curve, including any excess absorption before and after broadband transit, provides information about both the planetary wind and the stellar wind environment surrounding an evaporating planet.
 This stellar wind environment modifies the expected signatures of metastable helium absorption in important ways.
 For example, changes in amplitude due to stellar wind confinement could be confused with a larger planetary mass loss rate.

-We anticipate that with further development, a method that combines narrowband light curves with spectra before, during, and after optical transit has sufficient information to break degeneracies that exist in mid-transit spectral analysis alone.
-For example, measuring the depth and shape of EW light curves simultaneously constrains the circumplanetary density and the degree of planetary and stellar wind interaction.
-Additionally, measuring line widths and shifts in a time series of high-resolution in-transit spectra then constrains the characteristic velocity and temperature structure of the planetary outflow, and allows the estimation of both the planetary and stellar mass-loss rates.
+However, our results suggest that with further development, a method that combines narrowband light curves with spectra before, during, and after optical transit has sufficient information to break degeneracies that exist in mid-transit spectral analysis alone.

-\acknowledgments We gratefully acknowledge helpful discussions with A. Dupree, L. Hillenbrand, J. Kirk, D. Linssen, A. Loeb, J. McCann, J. Owen, and J. Spake.
+\acknowledgments We gratefully acknowledge helpful discussions with A. Dupree, L. Hillenbrand, J. Kirk, D. Linssen, A. Loeb, J. McCann, F. Nail, J. Owen, and J. Spake.
 This work was supported by the National Science Foundation under Grant No. 1909203.
 Resources supporting this work were provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center.
 This work used the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1548562.
 In particular, use of XSEDE resource Stampede2 at TACC through allocation TG-AST200014 enabled this work.
 AO gratefully acknowledges support from the Dutch Research Council NWO Veni grant.

 \software{IPython \citep{PER-GRA:2007}; SciPy \citep{2020SciPy-NMeth}; NumPy \citep{van2011numpy}; matplotlib \citep{Hunter:2007}; Astropy \citep{2013A&A...558A..33A}; Athena++ \citep{2020ApJS..249....4S}; XSEDE \citep{xsede}}